 Camera Calibration: Clear the Autopilot camera calibration to reset the calibrated camera positions and angles stored on the Autopilot computer.
 Once the calibration has been cleared, the vehicle must be driven to calibrate the Autopilot cameras.
-See Drive to Calibrate Cameras on page 89 for more information.
+See Drive to Calibrate Cameras on page 79 for more information.

-Car Wash Mode: Enable before using a car wash to ensure all doors and windows are closed, and all chimes are turned off.
-See Car Wash Mode on page 177.
 Factory Reset: Erase all personal data (saved addresses, music favorites, etc.) and restore all customized settings to their factory defaults.